 You’ve saved money for years, and are now planning your dream trip around the world.
 But who will take care of your mail?
 If you don’t want to burden family or friends with sorting your mail, a virtual mailbox is a perfect option.

 Are you one of the 4.8 million Americans who now call themselves digital nomads?
-Technology has made the digital office a reality for many, and now you don’t have to be tied down by physical mail either.
+Technology has made the digital office and nomadic living a reality for many, and now you don’t have to be tied down by physical mail either.

 RVers & Vanlifers